speedyleion/gh-difftool/README.md

 A difftool extension to the GitHub CLI, [gh](https://cli.github.com/).

-Launches a difftool to show the differences between the branch the PR is being merged into and the current on disk files.
-If there are no local modifications this should be the same diffs that the GitHub web UI shows.
+Launches a difftool to show the differences between the branch the PR is being merged into and the tip of the branch on GitHub.
+The files will be created in a temporary directory with the base branch version of the files prefixed with `base_`.

 ```shell
 Usage: gh difftool [OPTIONS]